Rinot22/Darya_Martyniuk_Java_Krakow/README.md

 # Description

 A Java application that optimizes payment method allocation for a set of orders, considering discounts, limits, and mixed payment strategies.
-It selects the optimal combination of payment methods to minimize total cost and reduce card usage where possible.
+It selects the optimal combination of payment methods to **minimize total cost** and **reduce card usage**, based on a greedy strategy.

 ---